 Is my name removed from application before being reviewed by the art jury?

 No. We absolutely LOVE new artists but we also consider the past commitment and performance of our returning artists.

 Are minors allowed to apply for an art grant?

 Yes, but only with the permission and signature of a parent or guardian.
 Minors are not allowed to enter into contracts with FirePony Creative Society.
 A parent or guardian must act in behalf of the minor for all legal and financial matters.

 I got approved for a large project.
 Can I arrive early to set it up?

 Depending on the nature and size of your art you may be issued early arrival passes by your Constellation Art Team Support (CATS) liaison which will allow you to arrive before the gates open on Thursday at 12pm.
 NO ONE IS PERMITTED TO ARRIVE EARLY WITHOUT PRIOR APPROVAL AND EARLY ARRIVAL PASSES.
 Passes are not guaranteed.

 What should I do when I arrive at Constellation and I am ready to setup my art project?

-If you have a questions or are checking in outside of these hours, stop by HQ and we’ll radio a member of the CATS team to assist you.
+If you have a questions, stop by the Greeter Station, and we’ll radio a member of the CATS team to assist you.